bossley9/dotfiles/README.md

 1. Open Chromium and ensure that the extensions are loaded.
 Chromium (Chrome) likes to disable automatically-installed extensions.
 2. Open `chrome://settings` in Chromium and change each option to sane defaults (be sure to look at all options - many are hidden under menus and sections).
+3. Generate new ssh and gpg keys to be used on all machines.